Binge Eating Disorder Treatment

-Successful treatment is achieved by therapy in the eating disorder of the tinea.
+Successful treatment is achieved by therapy in the Binge eating disorder of the tinea.
 Therapy allows you to combat compulsive eating, to change healthy eating habits and healthy habits, to recognize the relationship between your mood and eating, and to develop your ability to cope with stress.

 Interpersonal Psychotherapy focuses on compulsive eating, relationship problems and interpersonal problems.
 The therapist helps you develop communication skills, build healthy relationships with family members and friends.
 Compulsive eating becomes less frequent and easier to resist with learning to have a healthier relationship with others and getting the emotional support you need.